UPDATED JANUARY 8, 2020

 Why a mobile-friendly site is essential for a storage facility.

 Self Storage SEO starts with a solid website that is accessible to users on any device, be it desktop, laptop, tablet or mobile.
+While management companies and REITs such as Public Storage and Extra Space Storage may create a single page or mini-site for each of their facilities, it’s important for the facility itself to have its own website for additional online visibility.

 2. Business Listings / Citations